subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

-# Cosmos Quick Start
+# Cosmos

 ## Develop Your First SubQuery Cosmos Project

-The goal of this quick start guide is to adapt the standard starter project in the Juno Network.
-And then begin indexing all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2) (which also contributed to SubQuery) from Cosmos.
+The goal of this quick start guide is to adapt the standard starter project in the Juno Network and then begin indexing all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2) (which also contributed to SubQuery) from Cosmos.

 **Important:** Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.
 You must complete the suggested [4 steps](https://github.com/DeveloperInProgress/juno-subql-starter#readme) for Cosmos users.

 You can see the final code of this project on [visiting this link.](https://github.com/jamesbayly/juno-terra-developer-fund-votes)

 Now, let's move ahead in the process and update these configurations.

 ## 1. Make Changes to Your Project